sindhuja-reddy/Projects/README.md

-# predict-churn-py
+Churn Analysis
+The daat is from Kaggle
 Source code and the raw data that I have used to build the machine learning classifiers can be found in this repository for reference.
-Hope this helps!